jean997/jean997.github.io/index.md

 	<img src="pages/pics/Jean-5.png" style="width: 75%" alt="Me!" title = "profile picture"/>
    </td>
   <td class="left">
- I am a postdoc in the <a href="http://www.genes.uchicago.edu">Department of
+  I am an Assistant Professor in the <a href="https://sph.umich.edu/biostat/">Department of Biostatistics</a> at the University of Michigan.
+Previously, I did a postdoc co-mentored by <a href="http://xinhelab.org">Xin He</a> and <a href="http://stephenslab.uchicago.edu">Matthew Stephens</a>. in the <a href="http://www.genes.uchicago.edu">Department of
-	Human Genetics</a>
-   	at <a href="http://www.uchicago.edu">the University of Chicago</a>,
+	Human Genetics</a> at the University of Chicago.
- 	co-mentored by <a href="http://xinhelab.org">Xin He</a> and
-	<a href="http://stephenslab.uchicago.edu">Matthew Stephens</a>.
    I received my Ph.D. in 2016 in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
  <br>
    <br> I develop statistical methods motivated by problems in genetics and genomics.
-I am currently excited about using patterns of genetic associations across traits to understand causal and non-causal relationships between clinical traits, biomarkers, and "omic" traits.
-I am also interested in association testing for spatially structured data types, and more broadly, in robust and non-parametric statistical methods.
+Currently, my research focuses on comparing patterns of pleiotropy (shared genetic associations) across many related phenotypes and using these patterns to infer underlying biological mechanisms and relationships between traits.
+  This project came about as a less parametric, higher dimensional outgrowth of my interest in Mendelian randomization (see Projects page for more).
+Methodologically, I am interested in empirical and variational Bayes, causal inference, and robust/non-parameteric approaches.
+Recently, I've been thinking and learning about neural networks and methods that can be distributed across many computing systems.
   <br>
   <a href = "https://scholar.google.com/citations?hl=en&user=r6fNZ6cAAAAJ">See my publications on Google Scholar</a>
   </td>